The Palace, Chichester: Occupants

 Principally, The Palace is the residence of the Bishop of Chichester, currently The Right Reverend Dr Martin Warner.
 His office and staff are also based here.
-The Bishop’s chaplain, currently The Reverend Canon Stephen Ferns (also Canon Residentiary and Treasurer of Chichester Cathedral), also has his office at The Palace.

-Since the appointment of The Venerable Luke Irvine-Capel as Archdeacon of Chichester in 2019, The Palace has served as the residence and office of the Archdeacon and his family, following the relocation of the office of the Archdeacon of Chichester from the Diocesan Church House in Hove back to Chichester.

 Rooms

-The Chapel - The east window of the chapel dates from the 14th Century.
+The Chapel - The east window of the chapel dates from the 14th century.
 In the window are a number of medallions and panels of the arms of previous bishops.
 Within the jambs are carved stiff-leaf foliage.
 The walling is of Quarr Abbey stone as well as a little flint.
 There are four further ancient windows on the north wall.
 The two central bosses in the vaulting are also decorated with foliage.
 Also within the chapel is a 12th Century fresco with links to Saint Richard of Chichester.
 Beneath the High Altar of the Chapel is a relic of Saint Richard.
 On occasional days each year, the Chapel is open to the public.

 The Great Kitchen - This chamber, sometimes referred to as the “Bishop’s Kitchen” is no longer used for its original purpose.
 Contained within this room are some of the earliest features and walls of The Palace.
 The roof is likely to have been replaced in the 15th Century as the style of architecture is thought to be too advanced for the date of the walls.
 Nowadays, as one of the largest complex of rooms in The Palace, it is used for hosting receptions and functions, as well as housing temporary displays of art and crafts.
 The Prebendal School also use part of the wing in which The Great Kitchen is for education purposes.

 The Tudor Room - Sometimes known as “The Sherborne Room”, in honour of Bishop Sherborne who built the wing of the palace in which this room lies, this is one of the most notable rooms of The Palace.
 The original medieval ceiling with ornate decoration is still in place.
 Hung on the walls are 16th-century paintings.
 It was once used as a dining room, as it occasionally still is.
 Mostly, this room is now used for large receptions, dinners and exhibitions, as well as diocesan meetings.

 Palace Yard - This is a row of cottages that would have originally been used to house domestic staff and servants at The Palace.
 They form part of the Cathedral Close and are now let out as homes to members of the general public.

 The rest of The Palace is made up of offices and private apartments.
 Certain rooms of the private apartments are used by the occupants for personal entertaining of guests.